Money Dials: How You Spend & Why (Expert advice on spending)

 - Selective about the quality, not quantity, of your workout gear

 Taken to its logical extreme, the health and fitness Money Dial can mean annual yoga retreats, always checking restaurant menus before you go, and joining social groups based on fitness.

 Here are some additional examples from readers:

 “Currently paying a nutritionist $275/month for a six-month program.”

-“I spend around $12,000 per year in personal trainer for Pilates and Gyrotonics class.
+“I spend around $12,000 per year on a personal trainer for Pilates and a Gyrotonics class.
 It’s absolutely worth it.”

 Money Dial #4: Experiences

 The experiences Money Dial is perfect for anyone who values novelty and unique experiences over material possessions.